Composing Parts for Expressive Object Generation: Conclusion

-We first evaluate the part localization module, which is based on the novel idea of denoising only the object region with the part-based diffusion feature.
+We first evaluate the part localization module, which is based on the novel idea of denoising only the object region with the part-based diffusion outputs.

 \textbf{Implementation Details}.
-We use the StableDiffusion version 2.1 for our experimentation purpose.
+We use the StableDiffusion (SD) version 2.1 for our experimentation purposes.
 We use the DDIM Scheduler~\cite{song2021ddim} with 50 steps to generate results for SD2.1 to evaluate the part localization process.
 As ground truth is not available for the part masks of the generated images, we use test sets of the commonly used DeepFashion~\cite{liuLQWTcvpr16DeepFashion} and CUB-200~\cite{WahCUB_200_2011} datasets for evaluation.
 These datasets are the standard datasets used for the evaluation of the unsupervised part segmentation approaches.
 The DeepFashion dataset contains images along with their part segmentation masks, divided into 14 categories of labels.
 The CUB200 dataset contains the key point annotations for the 14 key points specified for the bird categories.
-We provide further details in Supp.
+We provide further details in Suppl.
 Section.

-\textbf{Baselines and Problem Setting. } As we operate in the region of Zero-shot Unsupervised Part Segmentation, there exists no previous works that report results in such a challenging setting.
-Hence, to facilitate some comparison, we provide results for the unsupervised learning approaches.
+\textbf{Baselines and Problem Setting. } As we operate in the setting of Zero-shot (\ie no training) Unsupervised Part Segmentation, there are no previous works that report results in such a challenging setting.
+Hence, we provide results for the unsupervised learning approaches to facilitate comparison.
 We provide results for the SCOPS~\cite{hung2019scops}, which utilizes the internal features of the VGG model to train a model based on self-supervised loss functions to predict parts robustly across categories.
 The other stronger self-supervised baseline is Unsup-Parts~\cite{choudhury2021unsupervised}, which uses contrastive loss functions to train a network based on equivariance and other vision properties to cluster the object regions into semantic parts.
-In addition to this, we also report results for the DFF~\cite{choi2019self} method on the CUB-200 dataset, as they also operate in the same setting.
-We want to highlight all these unsupervised approaches to training a neural network on the complete training data to be able to segment parts.
-In contrast, in comparison, our approach is \emph{training free and operates in a zero-shot fashion}.
-Hence, the performance metrics of zero-shot approaches are not directly comparable to unsupervised methods.
+In addition to this, we also report results for the DFF~\cite{choi2019self} as they also operate in the same setting.
+We want to highlight that these unsupervised approaches \emph{require either training a neural network or performing clustering on the complete training data to segment parts}.
+In contrast, our approach is \emph{training free and operates in a zero-shot fashion}.
+Hence, the performance of zero-shot approaches is not directly comparable to unsupervised methods.